IHTSDO/snowstorm/docs/syndication/syndication-on-runtime.md

 This option re-imports terminology files **already present on the Docker container's file system**.
 It's useful when:

 - You want to re-trigger an import without restarting the app.
-- You’ve manually copied a new file version to the container during runtime.
+- You’ve manually copied a new file version to the container during runtime or want to import the original one.

 > 📌 File naming convention must follow: `*-codesystem.*`
 > Example: `bcp13-codesystem.json`, `iso3166-codesystem.json`